Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

 The model structure was initially created as a 1 layer model, but during the course of the optimisation it became clear that the model could not reproduce the data without additional structure and layering.
-For more information on teh optimisation process see the `optimisation readme <../optimisation/README.rst>`_.
+For more information on the optimisation process see the `optimisation readme <../optimisation/README.rst>`_.

 1 layer model structure
 ------------------

-the 1 layer model was largely based on Wilson et al. (2012).  the model top was defined based on a 15m DEM (from NZWaM - Hydro), and the model bottom was initially set from the model bottom used in Wilson et al. (2012).
+The 1 layer model was largely based on Wilson et al. (2012).
+The model top was defined based on a 15 m DEM (from NZWaM - Hydro), and the model bottom was initially set from the model bottom used in Wilson et al. (2012).
 The model bottom and top were then adjusted as follows:

 - All cells with stream package cells with the stream rbot parameter below the model bottom were set as 0.5 m below rbot.
 - A number of cells which routinely caused dry cells (and instability in the model) had the bottom gradient reduced
-- The model top was adjusted so that the tops were always at least 0.5m above the rbot of the stream package cells.
+- The model top was adjusted so that the tops were always at least 0.5 m above the rbot of the stream package cells.
-- there were a number of cells near the clutha river that caused dry cells due to the incised nature of the river. these cells the bottom was set to the bottom of the nearby river cells
+- There were a number of cells near the Clutha River that caused dry cells due to the incised nature of the river.
+  For these cells the bottom was set to the bottom of the nearby river cells
-- the model bottom was adjusted to ensure that the model thickness was at least 2m
+- The model bottom was adjusted to ensure that the model thickness was at least 2 m

 .. figure:: ../support_figures/model_2d_bottom_fixers.png
    :height: 650 px